rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    * blog app server base (wordpress, alpine)
    <br /><br />

+   ### Windows Insider Images

+   Before pulling Microsoft's images from https://hub.docker.com/u/microsoft/ note they are designed to be used from "Windows Insider program" Windows Server or Windows 10 Container hosts.
+   They are of "beta" quality.

+   docker pull microsoft/windowsservercore-insider

+   ### Ubuntu search

 0. Search for Ubuntu images on the free and public repository at <br />
    <a target="_blank" href="https://hub.docker.com/">
    https://hub.docker.com</a>